This article has links to products and services we love, which we may make commission from.

 Marine Street is the ideal wander for those who like to have a nosey at historic houses and seasonal decor.

-Expect to see tasteful door displays during fall and winter, as well as the Marin House, a Second Spanish Colonial Period house built between 1791 and 1799.
+During fall and winter, expect to see tasteful door displays and the Marin House, a house built between 1791 and 1799 during the Second Spanish Colonial Period.

-Francisco Marin, a Minorcan (Spain) colonist from New Smyrna, took over the building in 1791 and it stayed in the Marin family for 85 years.
+Francisco Marin, a Minorcan (Spain) colonist from New Smyrna, took over the building in 1791, and it stayed with the Marin family for 85 years.

 St. Francis Barracks